- Cosmetic Surgery

 At the Cadogan clinic, Cryotherapy treatments are dependent on the number of lesions/size of the area to be treated and typically start from £90.
 Book a consultation today to find out the cost for your desired results.

-To book a consultation with a Cryotherapy specialist, please complete the form below.
+To enquire about a consultation with a Cryotherapy specialist, please complete the form below.

 There has been much scrutiny over the “predatory” plastic…

 Consultant Dermatologist Dr Catherine Borysiewicz was featured…

 Many technological advances are being made to empower consumers…

 Why Cadogan Clinic?